Get Your Georgia Medical Marijuana Card Online for only $139

 • With NuggMD, you are ONLY charged for your evaluation if you are approved.
 We believe everyone deserves access to a qualified medical cannabis doctor, and the cost of an evaluation shouldn’t be a barrier.

 • You’ll only be charged if you’re approved for your medical marijuana certification.
 If not, your evaluation is free!
+If you sign up and pay for your evaluation, but then cancel before your evaluation, there is a small $10 fee for the payment processing.
 You can also change your mind after your evaluation if you wish and request a refund, but you must do so before your certification has been submitted to the state.
 Once you’ve been certified, a refund for services will no longer be available.
 Please send an email to support@nuggmd.com with the subject line “Refund Request” and a brief description of your issue.
 We want to make sure you’re 100% satisfied with your purchase being that you, the customer, are the most important thing to us!
 Once a refund has been initiated, please allow 3-5 business days for the funds to transfer back to the card you used for the transaction.
 A refund is no longer available more than 30 days after the date of your evaluation.
 If any issues arise, please feel free to reach back out for further assistance.

 • Absolutely.
 You have the right to see any Georgia MD or DO to get your medical marijuana renewal evaluation.
 All NuggMD practitioners are licensed in the state for which they provide evaluations and have acquired all state-required cannabis training and certifications.